Strychnine: Animal toxicity

-Strychnine poisoning in animals usually occurs from ingestion of baits designed for use against gophers, moles, and coyotes.
+Strychnine poisoning in animals usually occurs from ingestion of baits designed for use against gophers, rats, squirrels, moles, chipmunks and coyotes.
 Strychnine is also used as a rodenticide, but is not specific to such unwanted pests and may kill other small animals.
 In the United States, most baits containing strychnine have been replaced with zinc phosphide baits since 1990.
-In the European Union, rodenticides with strychnine are forbidden since 2006.
-Some animals are immune to strychnine; usually these are species such as fruit bats that have evolved resistance to poisonous alkaloids in the fruit they eat.
+In the European Union, rodenticides with strychnine have been forbidden since 2006.
+Some animals are immune to strychnine; usually these have evolved resistance to poisonous strychnos alkaloids in the fruit they eat, such as fruit bats.
 The drugstore beetle has a symbiotic gut yeast that allows it to digest pure strychnine.

 Strychnine toxicity in rats is dependent on sex.
 It is more toxic to females than to males when administered via subcutaneous injection or intraperitoneal injection.
 Differences are due to higher rates of metabolism by male rat liver microsomes.
 Dogs and cats are more susceptible among domestic animals, pigs are believed to be as susceptible as dogs, and horses are able to tolerate relatively large amounts of strychnine.
 Birds affected by strychnine poisoning exhibit wing droop, salivation, tremors, muscle tenseness, and convulsions.
 Death occurs as a result of respiratory arrest.
 The clinical signs of strychnine poisoning relate to its effects on the central nervous system.
 The first clinical signs of poisoning include nervousness, restlessness, twitching of the muscles, and stiffness of the neck.
 As the poisoning progresses, the muscular twitching becomes more pronounced and convulsions suddenly appear in all the skeletal muscles.
 The limbs are extended and the neck is curved to opisthotonus.
 The pupils are widely dilated.
 As death approaches, the convulsions follow one another with increased rapidity, severity, and duration.
 Death results from asphyxia due to prolonged paralysis of the respiratory muscles.
-Following the ingestion of strychnine, symptoms of poisoning usually appear within 15 to 60 min.
-The LD50-values for strychnine in animals are listed below in table 1.
+Following the ingestion of strychnine, symptoms of poisoning usually appear within 15 to 60 minutes.